-PROBLEMS PROBABLE CAUSES DUST COMING THROUGH COLLECTOR DISCHARGE check for filter tubes which have become loose check for damaged, holed or ripped filters.
-For snap ring type filter tubes be sure the groove on the cuff is properly engaged in the cell plate, then pull the filter taut at the top end by pulling down on the hanger strap.
-In older style collectors, first release the clamp holding the filter tube to the collar, pull open end of filter tube over the collar on the collar plate, being sure to pull the filter tube taut before re-clamping.
+PROBLEMS PROBABLE CAUSES DUST COMING THROUGH Collector Discharge check for filter tubes which have become loose check for damaged, holed or ripped filters.
+For clean side removal utilizing snap ring type filter tubes, be sure the groove on the cuff is properly engaged in the cell plate, then insert the cage and venturi down through the filter.
+In dirty side filter removal collector ensure that they are installed correctly to the cages as per the instructions on pages 18 to 21.
 BIN DOOR STUCK check for material build-up in slides.
-Lubricate waste material discharge slide gates (use only graphite as grease causes material to collect in the

-slides)

-in winter check for ice and material in slides

-check to ensure that gears on the sliding door are properly engaged

-INSUFFICIENT AIR FLOW exhauster wheel rotating in the wrong direction

-INPRELIPIENT WIK LTOM check belt tension on exhauster

-access doors open

-dirty or clogged filters

-faulty ductwork

-ductwork obstruction

-NO AIR FLOW fire damper curtain has closed

-blown fuses

-storage bin is full and filters are packed due to overfilling of storage area

-COLLECTOR NOISY broken or damaged exhauster wheel

-exhauster out of balance

-exhauster or shaker bearings worn, loose set screws, blown seals due to

-over greasing

-COLLECTOR STORAGE WILL NOT Open waste material discharge gate at the base of the storage section

-EMPTY and allow material to fall out into truck or tote box.
-If material fails to

-LMFII discharge, check for bridging in unit storage section and if this has

-occurred break the bridge.

-ubbui i 60 Di 60k til6 Di 10y6.
+Lubricate waste material discharge slide gates (use only graphite as grease causes material to collect in the slides) in winter check for ice and material in slides check to ensure that gears on the sliding door are properly engaged INSUFFICIENT AIR FLOW exhauster wheel rotating in the wrong direction check belt tension on exhauster access doors open dirty or clogged filters faulty or poorly designed ductwork ductwork obstruction (fire damper curtain partial closure) ND AIR FLOW fire damper curtain has closed blown fuses storage bin is full and filters are packed due to overfilling of storage area COLLECTOR NOISY broken or damaged exhauster wheel exhauster out of balance exhauster or shaker bearings worn, loose set screws, blown seals due to over greasing COLLECTOR STORAGE WILL NOT Empty Open waste material discharge gate at the base of the storage section and allow material to fall out into truck or tote box.
+If material fails to discharge, check for bridging in unit storage section and if this has occurred break the bridge.
+AIR COMPRESSOR RUNNING Continuously or running out of Air Diaphragm valve open - check to see which one is open by listening for a continuous air leak.
+Once you find the valve that is open: check the small hose that runs from the solenoid valve to the diaphragm valve for holes or breaks in the line, replace if necessary open the diaphragm valve face and check for foreign matter, dirt stuck on the seat of diaphragm causing it to stay open DIAPHRAGM VALVE NOT WORKING Check solenoid valve to make sure it is working, replace as necessary open the diaphragm valve face and check for foreign matter, dirt stuck on the seat of diaphragm causing it to stay open.
+Also check for holes in the seal FILTERS CAKING UP AND NOT BEING Cleaned by compressed air Turn off the dust collector and open the drain cock on the bottom of the compressed air manifold.
+Required pressure is 80 to 100 psi.